 As you can see, both groups were greatly influenced by their roots, yet in many ways blended with each other, which makes it difficult today to define clear lines of what is Creole and what is Cajun.
 Though Acadia Restaurant, by name should be Cajun food, the menu is truly a blend of dishes from both cuisines.

-All of these choices are well and good, but we are here for the food.
-Unfortunately, more often than not, it disappoints.
 Let’s start with some of the better options.
 They are famous for their New Orleans style barbecue shrimp.
 You get a large bowl of buttery, peppery broth, ringed by plump head-on shrimp.
 The shrimp are tender and properly cooked, with crusty French bread on the side for soaking up the leftover sauce.
-This is a great start, and I’d have no problem making a meal out of them ($10.95).
-Next I tried the pâté, which is accompanied by excellent house pickles, really good Creole mustard, and crisp little toasts.
-No problems here, a classic dish that was just fine ($8.50).
+This is a great start, and I’d have no problem making a meal out of them.
+Next, I tried the pâté, which is accompanied by excellent house pickles, really good Creole mustard, and crisp little toasts.
+No problems here, a classic dish that was just fine.
 Oyster shooters are a typical New Orleans tourist dish.
 I’ve never quite understood why they are so popular.
 To me they are more a frat house “look at me, I’m shooting an oyster” than something to be taken seriously.
 For the most part, you can’t taste the bivalve, so what’s the point.
 Anyway, the Acadia version is better than most.
-Picture a shot glass with a single oyster, a splash of house-infused jalapeno vodka, and a bit of cocktail sauce ($2.00).
+Picture a shot glass with a single oyster, a splash of house-infused jalapeno vodka, and a bit of cocktail sauce.

 This is where things begin to go downhill.
-I’ve tried two of three salads, an uninspired house version of mixed greens in dull vinaigrette with crumbled egg ($6.50), and an unremarkable Caesar that was a waste of good lettuce ($7.50).
+I’ve tried two of three salads, an uninspired house version of mixed greens in dull vinaigrette with crumbled egg, and an unremarkable Caesar that was a waste of good lettuce.
 Of the two, I’d go for the house.

 Acadia redeems itself somewhat with the cayenne grilled drum fish, though there was no particular spice to the meat.
-It was properly cooked and the flavors fairly balanced, though as with almost everything else, it was so over salted it was almost like a crust ($12.95 at lunch).
+It was properly cooked and the flavors fairly balanced, though as with almost everything else, it was so over salted it was almost like a crust.
 The same could be said about the shrimp Creola.
-Though it is nothing special, it has a decent shrimp flavor, and a reasonable tomato sauce, served over rice ($17.50).
+Though it is nothing special, it has a decent shrimp flavor, and a reasonable tomato sauce served over rice.

-At lunch they serve an étouffée, a Cajun stew of crayfish and vegetables on white rice.
+At lunch, they serve a étouffée, a Cajun stew of crayfish and vegetables on white rice.
 The stew is usually cooked over a slow flame in a single pot, or, as the French say, a l’étouffée.
-In a restaurant, this can lead to problems, in this case the crawfish was overcooked and mushy.
+In a restaurant, this can lead to problems, in this case, the crawfish was overcooked and mushy.
 Beyond this flaw, the sauce was so over laden with butter, there was nothing light about it.
-Add an abundance of salt, and it was another out of balance dish ($12.95 at lunch).
+Add an abundance of salt, and it was another out of balance dish.

 I decided I’d get away from seafood, and try something that is the pride of every Cajun restaurant – jambalaya.
-This version is rather spicy, with large pieces of andouille sausage which is somewhat unusual, because traditionally this sausage is used for seasoning and not added in such large pieces.
-From the start, this threw off the balance, but it didn’t really matter – I had this dish three times, and on each occasion it was so over salted, it was all I could do to make a polite dent.
-About the only good thing I can say, is the portion size is very large.
-Overall, this dish was just awful, and left my mouth burning from the sodium ($9.95 at lunch).
+This version is rather spicy, with large pieces of andouille sausage which are somewhat unusual, because traditionally this sausage is used for seasoning and not added in such large pieces.
+From the start, this threw off the balance, but it didn’t really matter – I had this dish three times, and on each occasion, it was so over salted, it was all I could do to make a polite dent.
+About the only good thing I can say is the portion size is very large.
+Overall, this dish was just awful and left my mouth burning from the sodium ($9.95 at lunch).

-I decided this over salting must be an aberration, that no restaurant could get away serving something food of this quality, so on another evening I decided to try their “Cupa – Cupa – Cupa”, to get a sample of several of these items again.
+I decided this over salting must be an aberration, that no restaurant could get away serving something food of this quality, so on another evening, I decided to try their “Cupa – Cupa – Cupa”, to get a sample of several of these items again.
 The three cups consist of more of the seafood gumbo (with the solitary bit of clam), more of the salt encrusted jambalaya, and a cup of red beans and rice, which were a mushy, salty, undistinguished mess.
-I was stunned, and felt lousy for the next 24 hours ($9.95).
+I was stunned and felt lousy for the next 24 hours.

-Enough damage, let’s just get to the desserts.
+Let’s get to the desserts.
 I’ve tried three: a bread pudding that I thought was ok, though others at my table felt it was too sweet.
 Per the menu, it is their “own recipe combining crème brûlée custard and bread pudding, with a white chocolate Frangelico sauce and toasted pecans”.
-I’d say that is a fair description; it really is like custard ($5).
-They have a mixed berry crisp, which is only crisp in title, the filling flavorful but again a bit too sweet, and the fruit somewhat soggy ($6).
+I’d say that is a fair description; it really is like custard.
+They have a mixed berry crisp, which is only crisp in title, the filling flavorful but again a bit too sweet, and the fruit somewhat soggy.
 Finally, we had “Paula’s Gooey Butter Cake”, a recipe that starts with box cake mix.
 Picture a somewhat undercooked yellow cake, with an overly sweet cream cheese layer, sitting in an overly sweet lemon sauce, topped with sweetened whipped cream.
-Words defy me ($6.50).
+Words defy me.

 - Phone: (503) 249-5001